-One satellite-collared CAH caribou moved into the CD-4 vicinity briefly in July 1988 and four others were nearby briefly in July 1989, more than a decade before construction.
-Four CAH satellite collars moved through the CD-4 vicinity while heading inland in late July 2001 and one CAH GPS collar moved onto the Colville delta east of CD-4 in late September 2004.
+about 2 km south of CD4.
+One satellite-collared CAH caribou moved into the CD4 vicinity briefly in July 1988 and four others were nearby briefly in July 1989, more than a decade before construction.
+Four CAH satellite collars moved through the CD4 vicinity while heading inland in late July 2001 and one CAH GPS collar moved onto the Colville delta east of CD4 in late September 2004.

-Radio-collared TH caribou occasionally crossed the proposed ASDP pipeline/road-corridor alignment extending from Alpine CD-2 to the proposed CD-7 drill site in NPRA, primarily during fall migration, but the road alignment is located in a geographic area with low-density use by caribou.
-Collared CAH caribou crossed the alignment very rarely and the proposed corridor would have little or no effect on the CAH unless movement patterns change substantially in the future.
-Because TH caribou use the western half of the ASDP study area year-round, however, detailed analyses of caribou distribution and density focused primarily on the NPRA survey area, which encompasses the proposed ASDP road alignment.
+Radio-collared TH caribou occasionally crossed the proposed ASDP pipeline/road-corridor alignment extending from CD4 to the proposed GMT2 drill site in NPRA, primarily during fall migration, but the proposed alignment is located in a geographic area that currently receives low-density use by caribou from that herd.
+Radio-collared CAH caribou crossed the proposed alignment very rarely and it is not likely that the proposed pipeline/road corridor would have any effect on the CAH unless movement patterns change substantially in the future.
+Because TH caribou use the western half of the ASDP study area year-round, detailed analyses of caribou distribution and density focused primarily on the NPRA survey area, which encompasses the proposed ASDP road alignment.

 Use of the NPRA survey area by TH caribou varies widely among seasons.
 These differences can be described in part by snow cover, vegetative biomass, habitat distribution, and distance to the coast.
 During calving, caribou generally use areas of higher plant biomass (estimated from NDVI values) and higher proportions of tussock tundra.
-Calving tends to occur in areas of patchy snow cover, although calving habitat selection appears to vary depending on snow-melt timing and plant phenology, and may vary between adjacent herds.
+Calving tends to occur in areas of patchy snow cover, although calving habitat selection appears to vary within the study area, depending on snow-melt timing and plant phenology, and may vary between adjacent herds.